lates-codrin/Library-Management/README.md

 ### [!]
 Notice
 - You may not commit to this project.
 If you find something bothering you, please open an issue first! 👍
+- You may run unit tests (made with xUnit) by using the built-in Visual Studio tests explorer.

 # 📚 Library Management System (.NET)
 <p align="center">